by Dr. C.H. Weaver M.D. 11/2019

 Cruciferous Vegetables May Reduce Risk of Lung Cancer

-According to a study published in Lancet, cruciferous vegetables such as cabbage, broccoli, and brussels sprouts may reduce the risk of lung cancer; the extent of protection appears to vary by genotype.
+According to a study published in Lancet, cruciferous vegetables such as cabbage, broccoli, and brussel sprouts may reduce the risk of lung cancer; the extent of protection appears to vary by genotype.

 Studies of diet and lung cancer have consistently reported that eating vegetables-particularly cruciferous vegetables such as cabbage and broccoli-may protect against cancer.